- Associate Dean for Undergraduate Programs, Teacher Performance Assessment & MATL Programs

 - GED 681, Educational Measurement and Evaluation

-Dr. Campbell's research interests are in the area of assessment practice in the K-12 setting, effective teaching strategies for English learners and Advanced learners, and dispositions that contribute to effective teaching.
+Dr. Campbell's research interests are in the area of assessment practice, effective teaching strategies for English learners and Advanced learners, and dispositions that contribute to effective teaching.

 "Educating the Educators: a study of collegial coaching and improvements in teaching and learning", Dr. Phillip Pendley, chair, University of La Verne, 2004